-For Service Corp.The Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
-This has resulted in an Earnings ESP of +3.68%.
+For Service Corp.The Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
+This has resulted in an Earnings ESP of 0%.

-So, this combination indicates that Service Corp.
-Will most likely beat the consensus EPS estimate.
+So, this combination makes it difficult to conclusively predict that Service Corp.
+Will beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?